ldabas/Apply2Masters/README.md

 # Example
 For user who answered the following questions on our website,

 In which country are you a citizen?
-USA
+USA<br>
 Will you have a bachelor's degree by the time you start the program?
+YES<br>
-YES What’s your highest degree earned?
+What’s your highest degree earned?
 BACHELOR'S
 In what language did you earn your highest degree?
 ENGLISH Have you taken the GMAT exam?
 YES